Z3R0DA/z3r0da.github.io/_posts/HTB/2024-01-17-HTB - Monitored.md

 comments: false
 ---

 Monitored is Hack The Box medium-rated machine.
-I've put together a walkthrough based on notes I took back in January while it might not be perfect, I hope they're still useful.
+Sharing a walkthrough based on notes I took back in January, while it might not be perfect but I hope they're still useful.

 ## Common Enumeration